monimiller/personal-site/src/posts/SOTW/Ada_Academy.md

 ---
 title: Spotlight of the Week - Ada Academy
+description: Learning about Ada Academy's mission and giving opportunities.
-date: '2022-04-16'
+date: 2022-04-16
 tags: ['Career Growth', 'Women in Tech', 'Spotlight of the Week', 'Non-Profit Organizations']
 draft: false
-summary: Learning about Ada Academy's mission and giving opportunities.
 images: []
 ---